-With victims reluctant to report it, abuse of elders frequently goes under the radar.
+With victims reluctant to report it, financial abuse of elders frequently goes under the radar.
 Accountants can form a frontline defence, and help protect assets from “inheritance impatience”.

 When Melbourne-based lawyer Paul Welling of Clayton Utz took on the case of Cirillo v Mainieri & Anor in 2010 pro bono, he may not have known it at the time but he was representing much more than the interests of his client, Cirillo.

 The case, which ended up in the High Court of Australia in 2014, helped to highlight the plight of thousands of vulnerable victims, silenced by family dynamics and fear of abandonment.

 The features of this case were typical of abuse.
 It was committed, not by a stranger, but a trusted relative, and the victim was left to face devastating consequences for the remainder of her life.